ConsBiol-unibern/SDMtune/cran-comments.md

 Win builder generates 1 NOTE:

-* R oldrelease: "Possibly mis-spelled words in DESCRIPTION: SDMs".
-This is not a mis-spelled word, it is just the acrimonious for "Species Distribution Models" and it is included in the WORDLIST file.

-* R release: "Found the following (possibly) invalid URLs" but they are all valid DOI urls
+* R oldrelease: "Found the following (possibly) invalid URLs" but they are all valid DOI urls